pink-gorilla/notebook-encoding/README.md

 Convert the notebook datastructure in memory to/from string.
-The string gets read/written to the .cljw notebook files.
+The string gets read/written to the .cljg notebook files.

 # Unit Tests